codenamerockey/webapi-challenge/README.md

       Routing, and Middleware

 - [ ] Describe Middleware?
       Middleware are functions that allow us to control the flow of the api, they are functions we write to perform a specific task in our api.
+Middleware is inbetween the front end request and the backend response.

 - [ ] Describe a Resource?
       A resource is a url endpoint with data attached to it, that is managed by the api.